panzerdp/dmitripavlutin.com/posts/168-vue-ref-reactive/index.md

 ---
 title: "5 Must-Know Differences Between ref() and reactive() in Vue"
 description: "What are the main differences between ref() and reactive()?
-And when would you use one or another?"
+And when to use one or another?"
 published: "2023-01-25"
 modified: "2023-01-26"
 thumbnail: "./images/cover-2.png"